-Programme leaders attend the Academic Subject Board and in conjunction with other team members, prepare annual reports, conduct admissions, review recruitment and retention, produce Programme Handbooks, arrange student induction, and participate in all external liaisons with employers, practitioners and professional bodies programme of breakfast meetings.
+Programme leaders attend the Academic Subject Boards and, in conjunction with other team members, prepare annual reports, conduct admissions, review recruitment and retention, produce Programme Handbooks, arrange student induction, and participate in all external liaisons with employers / practitioners and professional bodies facilitated through a programme of breakfast meetings.

 The Built Environment Employers and Practitioners Forum is available to advise on vocational relevance, employability issues, currency of curriculum content and a range of professional practice issues that are associated with accreditation.
-Employers and practitioners have expressed a preference to meet the team through their forum and this is facilitated through a
+Employers and practitioners have expressed a preference to meet the team through their forum and this is